-Table 1.2.
+Table 3.2.
 Professional flexible/soft skills of a digital practitioner who acquires knowledge in the course of digital entrepreneurship

 Flexible / soft skills What to do to achieve / acquire required skills?
-Ability to Learn to admit your mistakes, if you really made them; do not allow emotions to prevail, in communicate particular, in business correspondence; learn to give constructive feedback: feedback should effectively with be based on facts and working moments, personal assessments should be avoided; avoid those around you hints in communication, passive aggression, stop manipulation, avoid devaluation.
-Emotional According to Claude Steiner's interpretation, "emotional intelligence is the ability of a person intelligence to be aware of an emotion, to generate it so as to engage thinking, to find understanding of (expression of emotions and what they mean, to manage them so as to promote their emotional and emotions, intellectual development".
-Emotional intelligence helps a person to adapt to the environment interpersonal and find common ground with other people.
-It manifests itself both in relation to himself and relationships, in communication with others.
-Anger, sadness, fear and joy are the basic emotions that help emotion solve the problem here and now, others, such as anxiety or guilt - are helpful.
-Therefore, it is management, important to learn to recognize the basic emotion and determine the cause.
-Remember that: assertiveness, social fear is caused by a lack of information; anger - due to violation of personal boundaries; awareness, sadness - through loss; joy - as a result of meeting needs.
-An emotion diary will help you find adaptability, self- the cause of your emotions.
-You need to try for a month to record and track your feelings and motivation, emotions according to the scheme: date and time; event; sense; the reason for which the happiness, feeling arose; actions that can be taken; how strong was the feeling on a scale of 1 to 10; optimism, self- bodily sensations that are experienced along with feeling.
-In order to learn to recognize what esteem, control emotions are behind the bodily reactions, you can do the following: in moments when a over emotions, person knows what emotion is experienced, you should write in a diary the physical control of impulses, sensations that accompany it.
-In future, feeling something similar, the individual will be able stress resistance, to compare their bodily reaction and recognize the feelings that are hidden behind it.
-To empathy, "pump" the interaction with others, develop empathy - the ability to empathize, to perception of understand the feelings of another person.
-Everyone wants to be heard and accepted by emotions) others, to learn to see the interlocutor, to read his condition.
+Ability to Learn to admit your mistakes, if you really made them; do not allow emotions to prevail, in communicate particular, in business correspondence; learn to give constructive feedback: feedback effectively with should be based on facts and working moments, personal assessments should be avoided; those around you avoid hints in communication, passive aggression, stop manipulation, avoid devaluation.
+Emotional According to Claude Steiner's interpretation, "emotional intelligence is the ability of a intelligence person to be aware of an emotion, to generate it so as to engage thinking, to find (expression of understanding of emotions and what they mean, to manage them so as to promote their emotions, emotional and intellectual development".
+Emotional intelligence helps a person to adapt to interpersonal the environment and find common ground with other people.
+It manifests itself both in relationships, relation to himself and in communication with others.
+Anger, sadness, fear and joy are the emotion basic emotions that help solve the problem here and now, others, such as anxiety or guilt management, - are helpful.
+Therefore, it is important to learn to recognize the basic emotion and assertiveness, determine the cause.
+Remember that: fear is caused by a lack of information; anger - due social awareness, to violation of personal boundaries; sadness - through loss; joy - as a result of meeting adaptability, self- needs.
+An emotion diary will help you find the cause of your emotions.
+You need to try for motivation, a month to record and track your feelings and emotions according to the scheme: date and happiness, time; event; sense; the reason for which the feeling arose; actions that can be taken; how optimism, self- strong was the feeling on a scale of 1 to 10; bodily sensations that are experienced along esteem, control with feeling.
+In order to learn to recognize what emotions are behind the bodily reactions, over emotions, you can do the following: in moments when a person knows what emotion is experienced, control of you should write in a diary the physical sensations that accompany it.
+In future, feeling impulses, stress something similar, the individual will be able to compare their bodily reaction and recognize resistance, the feelings that are hidden behind it.
+To "pump" the interaction with others, develop empathy, empathy - the ability to empathize, to understand the feelings of another person.
+Everyone perception of wants to be heard and accepted by others, to learn to see the interlocutor, to read his emotions) condition.
 Clear planning allows you to maintain a balance in all areas of life: you should not rely on Time management memory.
 You need to write down plans for the day, year and several years in advance.
 When planning, it is appropriate to first allocate time for rest, and then paint all the other things.
-Flexibility and Search for new approaches in solving routine tasks. creativity Resistance to stress Mastering new techniques that help in the fight against stress.
-Acquiring self-regulation skills Resistance to stress that will help reduce the negative effects of stress on the body as a whole.
+Flexibility and Search for new approaches in solving routine tasks. creativity Resistance to Mastering new techniques that help in the fight against stress.
+Acquiring self-regulation stress skills that will help reduce the negative effects of stress on the body as a whole.
+Stress